Out West, bears are waking up from hibernation. Here in Quincy, Mass, droves of ticks are waking up from their hibernation.

 Quincy tick control is essential.

 Despite your personal precautions, ticks and other pests can still live in your yard.
-Mosquito Squad of Boston Metro South can help reduce the number of ticks around your home with effective tick control spray.
-We provide barrier protection, spraying around and throughout your yard, and can spray several times in a season.
+Mosquito Squad of Boston Metro South can help reduce the number of ticks around your home with effective tick control mist.
+We provide barrier protection, misting around and throughout your yard, and can mist several times in a season.
 We also offer tick tubes in the fall and winter, which contain a fibrous material that attracts small rodents, who then use it for their nests and thereby eliminate one common hiding place for immature ticks.

 Begin your Quincy tick control with Mosquito Squad of Boston Metro South today – offering tick control and mosquito control with guaranteed protection since 2005!
 Call us today at (781) 471-5793.